How to Clean a Stainless Steel Sink

 - Depending on the size of your sink, start with 3 tablespoons cream of tartar and 1 tablespoon hydrogen peroxide.

-- Dip a cloth into the solution and rub it around the sink.
+- Dip a cloth into the solution and rub it around the sink in the direction of the grain.

 - To remove stuck-on food and grease, scrub with the nylon brush or pot scrubber.

 You can also keep stainless steel clean and shiny by applying baby oil.
-Just use a clean cloth or paper towel and wipe down the sink.
+Just use a clean cloth or paper towel and wipe down the sink with a soft cloth when finished.